Conchiglioni with beef ragu

 That’s it then: scratch conchiglioni.
 Delete ragu.
 It’s now jumbo pasta shells with beef filling.
 Phew.

-conchiglioni with beef raguServings: 4 as a starter, 2 as a main courseTime: about an hour and a half
+conchiglioni with beef raguServings: 4 as a starter, 2 as a main courseTime: 1 hour 30 minutes

 - 3 tbsp. olive oil